Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## GeometryService API ##

-The `GeometryService` is a REST network service which can return JSON and MessagePack (<https://msgpack.org>) encoded responses.
+The `GeometryService` is a REST network service for solar system geometry computations based on the SPICE (<https://naif.jpl.nasa.gov/naif/>), SpiceyPy (<https://github.com/AndrewAnnex/SpiceyPy/>), and Spyne (<http://spyne.io/>) toolkits.
+It can return JSON and MessagePack (<https://msgpack.org>) encoded responses.
 For example, given the following request:

 ```
 http://swhv.oma.be/position?